-- a. amortized cost; - b. fair value through other comprehensive income (FVOCI) with gains or losses recycled to profit or loss on derecognition: - equity instruments at FVOCI, with no recycling of gains or losses on profit or loss on derecognition; - d. fair value through profit or loss (FVTPL).
+- a.
+Amortized cost; - Fair value through other comprehensive income (FVOCI) with gains or losses recycled to profit or loss on derecognition; - c.
+Equity instruments at FVOCI, with no recycling of gains or losses on profit or loss on derecognition; - d.
+Fair value through profit or loss (FVTPL).